 Now, what if you want to deactivate more than one user?
 You can’t just visit each and every profile to deactivate it.
 Instead, you can deactivate user accounts in bulk from the “User Manager” screen.
 From the user profile screen, go back to where you saw the list of all users, the “User Manager” screen.
 You’ll find that there’s a checkbox at the beginning of each user account row here.
 Checking the box will select the user account in that row.
 After selecting the user accounts which you want to deactivate, click on the “Deactivate” link that is below the “User Manager” screen heading.

 Now all the selected user accounts are deactivated.

 Likewise, to unblock a user, select it with the checkbox and click the “Activate” link.
 Pending user accounts can also be activated the same way.

-This concludes our tutorial on how to disable WordPress user without deleting their account.
+This concludes our tutorial on how to disable WordPress users without deleting their accounts.

 With RegistrationMagic offering you the flexibility to disable WordPress user account, there is no longer any need to delete users.
 Especially if the goal of the activity is to just block that user’s access to the site.
 To know more on what else RegistrationMagic can do for you, stay tuned to our Blog.
 We are adding new tutorials every week on how to work with this amazing user management tool.